February 22, 2024

 Diversifying |

-Equity risk represents a large component of risk exposure for defined benefit pension plans; therefore, a drastic downward move in equity prices has the potential to reduce a significant portion of the surplus for the average defined benefit pension plan in Canada.
-A decrease in interest rates also has the potential to negatively affect the surplus for the average defined benefit pension plan, as it would lead to an increase in present value of liabilities.
+Equity risk represents a large component of the risk exposure of defined benefit pension plans; therefore, a drastic downward move in equity prices has the potential to reduce a substantial portion of the surplus of the average Canadian defined benefit pension plan.
+A decrease in interest rates also has the potential to negatively affect any surplus, as it would lead to an increase in the present value of liabilities.

 Scenario analysis—average Canadian defined benefit pension plan